Always wanted to have a working holiday visa in Australia, but you missed the age bracket of 18-31?

 It’s not often said when talking about policy and politics in general, but common sense has prevailed and the Australian and Canadian government have come to an agreement that opens up so many avenues of opportunity for so many people.

-Up until this monumental change, the age limit had been 30, meaning anyone over that age could go Down Under to holiday, but they couldn’t experience working there and this comes into affect as of 1st November 2018.
+Up until this monumental change, the age limit had been 30, meaning anyone over that age could go Down Under to holiday, but they couldn’t experience working there and this came into affect on the 1st November 2018.

 I can hear you asking, 'What is this visa and what is this working holiday you talk of?'

-From the 1st November 2018, if you’re Canadian and aged between 18-35, you’re eligible to a 12-month working holiday visa in Australia.
+As of the 1st of November 2018, if you’re Canadian and aged between 18-35, you’re eligible for a 12-month working holiday visa in Australia.
 This used to be only available up until the age of 30, so if you thought you were too old after turning 31, well you’re in luck.

-Just like starting school, your first job, university, a working holiday is an incredible opportunity to be thrown out of your comfort zone, on to a journey where you will inevitably make friends, learn valuable lessons about yourself and create memories for a life time.
+Just like starting school, your first job or starting university, a working holiday is an incredible opportunity to be thrown out of your comfort zone and on to a journey where you will inevitably make friends, learn valuable lessons about yourself and create memories for a lifetime.

 When you go on holiday, or even travelling, you often think ‘it would be great if I could stay a bit longer’ and that’s the opportunity a working holiday gives you.
 A working holiday in Australia allows you to snorkel, swim and catch sunset after sunrise after sunset before settling down to work for a few months in the town you loved most.
 You can even extend your working holiday for a further year by completing 88 days of rural work, giving you a further 12 months.

 You can travel for a month, work for 3 months and repeat two more times if you please.